MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Error in the payment you sent to your customer?
 From the moment we transition to One Platform, we ask you to update existing payments in a slightly different way.

-🌟 **Recommendation:** We recommend you to cancel existing payments and create brand new in cases when payment information needs to be updated.
+:star: **Recommendation:** We recommend you to cancel existing payments and create brand new in cases when payment information needs to be updated.

 ⚙️ Tech: API endpoint: `PATCH:/api/providers/{providerId}/agreements/{agreementId}/paymentrequests/{paymentId}` will be unavailable from the moment we transition to One Platform.